axr167/interview-prep/technical-rounds/00-Graphs/README.md

 - Add all sources to queue, add all sources to distance map with a distance of 0
 - Do regular BFS

+### 2. Connected components problem

+Look at number of islands problem on leetcode.
+Question basically says:

+  Given a graph, translate it into a labelling where you can associate each vertex with another such that 2 vertices in the same connected piece have the same label number.
+Do some operations given that labelling.